eliaskioni/GameOfCardsPoker/README.md

 # GameOfCardsPoker

-# python game.py

-Sample input 14C 13H 12S 11D 10C

-How to run program, runs only on python 3.7:
+## How to run program, runs only on python 3.7:

 python3.7 game.py
     Enter cards to deal:   14C 13H 12S 11D 10C